FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 #### [Jungtae Kang (Undergraduate student, Project follower)](https://kangjeongtae.com/)
 - Supporting the generation of CSI samples and Camera images.
-- Writing [Winter Conference on Korea Information and Communications Society (KICS) conference](https://conf.kics.or.kr/) papers named *Collection and analysis of CSI in IEEE 802.11n wireless LAN environment for WiFi signal-based human mobility detection*.
+- Writing [Winter Conference on Korea Information and Communications Society (KICS) conference](https://conf.kics.or.kr/) papers named "*Collection and analysis of CSI in IEEE 802.11n wireless LAN environment for WiFi signal-based human mobility detection*".
-- He will follow up on this *Novel multi-modal approaches-based object detection/tracking/recognition methods* in his future research.
+- He will follow up on this "*Novel multi-modal approaches-based object detection/tracking/recognition methods*" in his future research.

 #### Islam Helemy (Ph.D. student, Project member)
 - Responsible for the development of the Multi-modal AI and the pre-processing to generate training data pairs (CSI samples-captured images).